masinde70/Algorithms/README.md

 # K-ary Tree
 A tree whose nodes have up to k child-nodes.
 A **binary tree** is a k-ary tree where **k == 2**.

+# Logarithm
+A mathematical concept that's used in computer science